pulumi/docs/content/docs/tutorials/azure/azure-ts-aci.md

 ---
-title: "Deploying Azure Functions | TypeScript"
+title: "Azure Container Instances on Linux | TypeScript"
-h1: "Deploying Azure Functions"
+h1: "Azure Container Instances on Linux"
-linktitle: "Deploying Azure Functions"
+linktitle: "Azure Container Instances on Linux"
 no_edit_this_page: true
 ---